Investigate chance processes and develop, use, and evaluate probability models.

 Stay or Switch

 Required Materials: 3 cups per group and a toy car (or anything that can represent the car).
+Another option is using lego doors or anything else that can hide the prize from the contestant.

 7.SP.7 Develop a probability model and use it to find probabilities of events.